SovereignCloudStack/cluster-stacks/providers/openstack/README.md

 ```

 ### Deploy CSP-helper chart

 The csp-helper chart is meant to create per tenant credentials as well as the tenants namespace where all resources for this tenant will live in.

-cloud and secret name default to `openstack`.
+Cloud and secret name default to `openstack`.

 Example `clouds.yaml`